Cu3PO42/KeySAVe-Documentation/dumping/battle-videos.md

 # Using Battle Videos to dump your data

 Using Battle Videos you can check up to 6 Pokémon at the same time of which at least one needs to be battle ready (that means you won't be able to check 6 eggs at the same time).
-You also need to find someone who will battle you every time you want to check any Pokémon.
+You also need to find someone who will battle you every time you want to check any Pokémon (or use a second console).
 As such this method is very inconvenient.
 The only situation when this method is recommended it to check a Pokémon that you may or may not soft-reset.

 ## Requirements